 What’s worse than living in the modern age without a cell phone plan?
 Having cell phone plans that suck.
 As an expat, I thought Germany would be like the UK flush with unlimited data plans for a very cheap price.
 This is not the case.
 German mobile carriers are quite expensive in comparison and the service can be really lacking in the countryside which I’ve spent quite some time exploring already.
 In fact, Germany consistently ranks low in terms of coverage and 4G speeds in comparison to its EU neighbors.
+It’s pretty crazy how vastly different mobile plans are in the region like my crazy cheap sim cards in Georgia.

 This post will go into detail about contracts, prepaid (pay as you go) plans, and which contract you should get for what purpose.